microsoft/aici/aicirt/aicirt-proto.md

 The LLM inference engine (LLM) and AICI-runtime (AICIrt) communicate via a JSON messages sent over POSIX shared memory (SHM).
+The function of AICIrt is to spin processes for each sequence, start Wasm controllers inside them, and collect the results for the LLM.

 There are two alternative synchronization mechanisms for the SHM region:

 - POSIX named semaphores
 - `futex` on Linux/`__ulock` on macOS/`WaitOnAddress` on Windows ([issue](https://github.com/microsoft/aici/issues/42));
-  this requires `--futex` flag to be passed to AICIrt Regardless of the chosen synchronization mechanism, the message format is the same.
+  this requires `--futex` flag to be passed to AICIrt

+Regardless of the chosen synchronization mechanism, the message format is the same.

 The LLM side of the interface is implemented in [comms.py](../pyaici/comms.py) and in [iface.rs](../rllm/src/iface.rs).
 The Python interface is outdated: [tracking issue](https://github.com/microsoft/aici/issues/43).

-Two bi-direction message channels are used:
+Two bi-directional message channels are used:

 - the main channel - synchronous
 - the side channel - asynchronous

 The generation of text in an LLM occurs in steps.
 At each step, there is zero or more active sequences being processed.
-The LLM computes logits (later turned into probabilities) for every possible token for each sequence.
+The LLM computes logits (scores, later turned into probabilities) for every possible token for each sequence.
 Then a single token is sampled for each of these sequences and appended.

-The function of AICIrt is to spin processes for each sequence, start Wasm controllers inside them, and collect the results for the LLM.

 The main channel is used synchronously with steps: